oliviasabik/RACER/README.md

 rs3 	587000 	0.6 	8.0
 rs4 	589000	0.8	1.4
 ```
-Additionally, you are required to provide the chromosome you wish to plot, and the method
+Additionally, you are required to provide (1) the chromosome you wish to plot, (2) the method
 by which you are plotting the association data, either +/- 50kb of a snp, +/- 50kb of a snp,
-or by a set of coordinates you provide.
+or by a set of coordinates you provide, and (3) the method by which you want to want to
+gather LD information, either from the input data or from the 1000 Genomes Phase III database.

 ## 3. Options
-(1) Plotting
+(1) Plotting: Indicate how to determine the range of the plot using the plotby parameter
+	(a) plotby = "gene"; gene_plot = "GENE_NAME"
+	(b) plotby = "coord"; start_plot = plot start location, end_plot = plot end location
+	(c) plotby = "snp"; snp_plot = "RS_id" of the SNP to use for plotting
 (2) LD information
-(3)
+	(a) ldby = "none"; no LD information will be included in plotting
+	(b) ldby = "input"; LD information will be sourced from the input file, from the column
+	named LD in the input data set
+	(c) ldby = "1000genomes"; LD information will be sourced from 1000 Genomes Phase III
+	using the snp specific in snp_ld_1 = "rs_id".
+If you want to calculate LD for the same
+	SNP in both plots, just specify snp_ld_1, but if you want a different lead SNP to
+	be used for each plot, specify snp_ld_1 and snp_ld_2.
+Finally, if you want to use
+	1000 Genomes to source LD information, you also need to specify the populations you
+	want to use to.
+List whatever subset of populations you wish.
+Pops include:
+	(AFR) African
+		(YRI) Yoruba in Ibadan, Nigera
+		(LWK) Luhya in Webuye, Kenya
+		(GWD) Gambian in Western Gambia
+		(MSL) Mende in Sierra Leone
+		(ESN) Esan in Nigera
+		(ASW) Americans of African Ancestry in SW USA
+		(ACB) African Carribbeans in Barbados
+	(AMR) Ad Mixed American
+		(MXL) Mexican Ancestry from Los Angeles, USA
+		(PUR) Puerto Ricans from Puerto Rico
+		(CLM) Colombians from Medellin, Colombia
+		(PEL) Peruvians from Lima, Peru
+	(EAS) East Asian
+		(CHB) Han Chinese in Bejing, China
+		(JPT) Japanese in Tokyo, Japan
+		(CHS) Southern Han Chinese
+		(CDX) Chinese Dai in Xishuangbanna, China
+		(KHV) Kinh in Ho Chi Minh City, Vietnam
+	(EUR) European
+		(CEU) Utah Residents from North and West Europe
+		(TSI) Toscani in Italia
+		(FIN) Finnish in Finland
+		(GBR) British in England and Scotland
+		(IBS) Iberian population in Spain
+	(SAS) South Asian
+		(GIH) Gujarati Indian from Houston, Texas
+		(PJL) Punjabi from Lahore, Pakistan
+		(BEB) Bengali from Bangladesh
+		(STU) Sri Lankan Tamil from the UK
+		(ITU) Indian Telugu from the UK

 ## 4. Examples
-(1) Plotting two associations on chromosome 12 by coordinates specified in the command
+(1) Plotting two associations on chromosome 12, plotted by coordinates specified in the command
 with default LD information.
 ```
-mirrorplot::mirror_plot_function(eqtl_snps, gwas_snps, chr = 12, plotby = "coord",
+mirrorplot::mirror_plot_function(b4galnt3_eqtl, b4galnt3_gwas, chr = 12, plotby = "coord",
-                                 "eQTL Data", "GWAS Data", 500000, 650000,
+                                 "B4galnt3 eQTL", "eBMD GWAS",
-                                 pops = NULL, rs_id_1 = NULL, rs_id_2 = NULL)
+                                 start_plot = 500000, end_plot = 650000, ldby = "input")

 ```
 (2) Plotting two associations on chromosome 12 by coordinates specific in the command
-with LD information from input.
-Even though SNP IDs were provided, the input had LD
+with LD information from the 1000 Genomes Phase III Database, calculated from the European
-information, so the input LD was used.
+population, for SNP rs6489548.
 ```
 mirrorplot::mirror_plot_function(b4galnt3_eqtl, b4galnt3_gwas, chr = 12, plotby = "coord",
+                                 start_plot = 500000, end_plot = 650000,
-                                 "B4galnt3 eQTL", "eBMD GWAS", 500000, 650000,
+                                 "B4galnt3 eQTL", "eBMD GWAS",
-                                 pops = c("CEU","TSI","FIN","GBR","IBS"),
-                                 rs_id_1 = "rs6489548", rs_id_2 = "rs6489548")
+                                 ldby = "1000genomes", pops = "EUR", snp_ld_1 = "rs6489548")
 ```
-(3) Plotting two associations on chromosome 11 by the location of gene CADM1, using input
+(3) Plotting two associations on chromosome 11 by the location of gene CADM1, with LD
-LD information.Even though SNP IDs were provided, the input had LD
-information, so the input LD was used.
+information from the 1000 Genomes Phase III Database, calculated from the Ad Mixed
+populations, for SNP rs2509353.
 ```
-mirrorplot::mirror_plot_function(cadm1_eqtl, cadm1_gwas, chr = 11, plotby = "gene", gene = "CADM1",
+mirrorplot::mirror_plot_function(cadm1_eqtl, cadm1_gwas, chr = 11, plotby = "gene",
-                                 "Cadm1 eQTL", "eBMD GWAS",
+								 gene_plot = "CADM1", "Cadm1 eQTL", "eBMD GWAS",
+                                 ldby = "1000genomes",
-                                 pops = c("CEU","TSI","FIN","GBR","IBS"),
+                                 pops = c("MXL","PUR","CLM","PEL"),
-                                 rs_id_1 = "rs2509353", rs_id_2 = "rs2509353")
+                                 snp_ld_1 = "rs2509353")

 ```
-(4)Plotting two associations on chromosome 11 by the location of gene CADM1, using input
+(4)Plotting two associations on chromosome 11 by the location of gene CADM1, with no
-LD information for association one, but calculating LD for association two using 1000
-genomes phase III for association dataset two using rs2509353 as the lead SNP, as the
-second dataset does not have LD information in the input.
+LD information included.
 ```
-mirrorplot::mirror_plot_function(cadm1_eqtl, cadm1_gwas_no_ld, chr = 11, plotby = "gene", gene = "CADM1",
+mirrorplot::mirror_plot_function(cadm1_eqtl, cadm1_gwas, chr = 11, plotby = "gene",
-                                 "Cadm1 eQTL", "eBMD GWAS",
+								gene = "CADM1","Cadm1 eQTL", "eBMD GWAS",
-                                 pops = c("CEU","TSI","FIN","GBR","IBS"),
+                                ldby = "none")
-                                 rs_id_1 = "rs2509353", rs_id_2 = "rs2509353")
 ```